-The judoka can choose which techniques they would like to show and demonstrate them to the left or right using any suitable grip.
+The judoka can choose which techniques to demonstrate and demonstrate them to the left or right using any suitable grip.

 - Explain the meaning of the following Japanese words:

 - o Osae-komi

 - o Randori

 - o Toketa

 - Demonstrate the correct procedure for standing and kneeling bows.

 - Who was the founder of modern Judo?

 - What is the Judo Moral Code?

 - Explain the meaning of the Japanese terminology used for this grade (see table below).